1. Beginning your studies:

 What different types of classes are there?

 VO: This is a lecture class.
-Attendance is not mandatory, however we do recommend attending your lectures, especially the StEOP ones since the books and materials alone won’t do to pass the exam.
+Attendance is not mandatory, however we do recommend attending your lectures, especially the StEOP ones since the books and materials alone won’t suffice to pass the exam.
 Some lectures may be streamed (the links to the live stream can be found on the Moodle e-learning platform).
 We recommend attending the first session of your lectures to find out whether or not they are being streamed.
 Exams take place in the last session of the lecture, as well as at the beginning, middle and end of the next semester, however, the dates vary.
 Here you will find the exact dates, please check this page regularly.

 Important: You have to be present during the first session of a class or you will lose your place!